dm03514/computer-assisted-debugging/README.md

 - Automatic Documentation
 - Testability

-It's intended to be a place to codify common playbooks, and to execute them as soon as an incident starts.
+and is intended to be a place to codify common playbooks, and to execute them as soon as an incident starts.

 ---